mz0in/coolify-docs/api/deploy-webhook.md

 ## Query Parameters

 - `uuid`: Could be found in the URL of the resource page.
+It can be a list of comma-separated UUIDs, e.g. `uuid=uuid1,uuid2,uuid3`.
 - `force`: If set to `true`, the deployment won't use cache.
 Default is `false`.